florentroques/mynotes/wordpress-help.md

 ## Upgrade a theme manually
 - make sure to add the version number to the new theme folder so that it doesn't conflict with the previous one

+## Plugins
+- Yoast SEO
+- Divi theme + builder
+- WP Rocket for caching
+- Font organizer for custom fonts: but some precedence rules issue (see above)
+-